Hypertension: Pathophysiology

 In most people with established essential hypertension, increased resistance to blood flow (total peripheral resistance) accounts for the high pressure while cardiac output remains normal.
 There is evidence that some younger people with prehypertension or 'borderline hypertension' have high cardiac output, an elevated heart rate and normal peripheral resistance, termed hyperkinetic borderline hypertension.
-These individuals develop the typical features of established essential hypertension in later life as their cardiac output falls and peripheral resistance rises with age.
+These individuals may develop the typical features of established essential hypertension in later life as their cardiac output falls and peripheral resistance rises with age.
 Whether this pattern is typical of all people who ultimately develop hypertension is disputed.
 The increased peripheral resistance in established hypertension is mainly attributable to structural narrowing of small arteries and arterioles, although a reduction in the number or density of capillaries may also contribute.

-It is not clear whether or not vasoconstriction of arteriolar blood vessels plays a role in hypertension.
-Hypertension is also associated with decreased peripheral venous compliance which may increase venous return, increase cardiac preload and, ultimately, cause diastolic dysfunction.
+It is unclear whether or not vasoconstriction of arteriolar blood vessels plays a role in hypertension.
+Hypertension is also associated with decreased peripheral venous compliance, which may increase venous return, increase cardiac preload and, ultimately, cause diastolic dysfunction.
+For patients having hypertension, higher heart rate variability (HRV) is a risk factor for atrial fibrillation.

 Pulse pressure (the difference between systolic and diastolic blood pressure) is frequently increased in older people with hypertension.
 This can mean that systolic pressure is abnormally high, but diastolic pressure may be normal or low, a condition termed isolated systolic hypertension.
 The high pulse pressure in elderly people with hypertension or isolated systolic hypertension is explained by increased arterial stiffness, which typically accompanies aging and may be exacerbated by high blood pressure.

 Many mechanisms have been proposed to account for the rise in peripheral resistance in hypertension.
 Most evidence implicates either disturbances in the kidneys' salt and water handling (particularly abnormalities in the intrarenal renin–angiotensin system) or abnormalities of the sympathetic nervous system.
-These mechanisms are not mutually exclusive and it is likely that both contribute to some extent in most cases of essential hypertension.
+These mechanisms are not mutually exclusive, and both likely contribute to some extent in most cases of essential hypertension.
 It has also been suggested that endothelial dysfunction and vascular inflammation may also contribute to increased peripheral resistance and vascular damage in hypertension.
 Interleukin 17 has garnered interest for its role in increasing the production of several other immune system chemical signals thought to be involved in hypertension such as tumor necrosis factor alpha, interleukin 1, interleukin 6, and interleukin 8.

 Excessive sodium or insufficient potassium in the diet leads to excessive intracellular sodium, which contracts vascular smooth muscle, restricting blood flow and so increases blood pressure.
+Non-modulating essential hypertension is a form of salt-sensitive hypertension, where sodium intake does not modulate either adrenal or renal vascular responses to angiotensin II.
+They make up 25% of the hypertensive population.

 Diagnosis

-Hypertension is diagnosed on the basis of a persistently high resting blood pressure.
-The American Heart Association (AHA) recommends at least three resting measurements on at least two separate health care visits.
-The UK National Institute for Health and Care Excellence recommends ambulatory blood pressure monitoring to confirm the diagnosis of hypertension if a clinic blood pressure is 140/90 mmHg or higher.
+Hypertension is diagnosed based on persistently high resting blood pressure.
+Elevated blood pressure measurements on at least two separate occasions are required for a diagnosis of hypertension.